bluegoosemedia/composetoolbox/README.md

 # ComposeToolbox

 ComposeToolbox is a self-hostable web application that allows users to edit, validate, and get suggestions for their docker-compose.yml files.
-It has a fully featured code editor as well as a configuration panel that breaks down what exactly the files does.
+It has a fully featured code editor as well as a configuration panel that breaks down what exactly the compose file does.

 ![Screenshot](screenshots/light.png)
 ![Screenshot](screenshots/dark.png)